oeg-upm/ya2ro/README.md

     description: "This is a description for a demo with name."
 ```

-`datasets:` All the datasets used and created during the project.
-This tool supports to define each dataset manually specifiying all fields or to use a DOI and ya2ro will try to automatically fetch the data.
+`datasets:` All the datasets used and created during the paper.
+This tool supports to define each dataset manually specifying all fields or to use a DOI and ya2ro will try to automatically fetch the data.
 ```yaml
 datasets:
   -